 WHAT ARE SPINNERBAITS?
-ULTIMATE GUIDE TO THIS VERSATILE LURE
+GUIDE TO THIS VERSATILE LURE

-There are a lot of fishing lures that allow you to catch bass, but none are as unique as the spinnerbait.
-Even though they don’t look like the baitfish that bass love to prey on, spinnerbaits are nonetheless effective.
+There are a lot of fishing lures that allow you to catch fish, but none are as unique as the spinnerbait.
+Even though they don’t look like the baitfish that many species love to prey on, spinnerbaits are nonetheless effective.
 Before you incorporate them into your arsenal, however, it’s good to familiarise yourself with the different types of spinnerbaits.
 So, what are spinnerbaits exactly?
-Here’s the ultimate guide to this very versatile lure.
+Here is my introductory guide to this very versatile lure.

 WHAT ARE SPINNERBAITS?

 A spinnerbait is comprised of a wire frame that looks like a safety pin opened to 90 degrees.
-On one side, there s a weighted hook that’s typically dressed in a rubber skirt.
+On one side, there is a weighted hook that’s typically dressed in a rubber skirt.
 This dressing produces a pulsating action in the water.
-Meanwhile, the other end has one or more spinner blades attached to a rotating swivel.
+The other end has one or more spinner blades attached to a rotating swivel.
 The blades produce a fluttering motion on the water.
-The spinnerbait wire form is also snag-resistant, so it’s suitable for areas with some type of cover.
+The spinnerbait wire form is also snag-resistant, so it’s suitable for areas with structure.

-In terms of appearance, a spinnerbait isn’t a visual lure.
+In terms of appearance, a spinnerbait isn’t a lure that mimics any prey.
 It has an unnatural appearance and doesn’t resemble baitfish at all.
-Rather, it works by producing flash and vibration that appeal to the bass’ lateral line system.
+Rather, it works by producing flash and vibration that appeal to predators.

 DIFFERENT TYPES OF SPINNERBAITS

-Spinnerbaits can attract fish because the blade produces vibrations akin to a distressed minnow.
-This lure produces different speeds and vibrations depending on the style of blade it has.
+As previously mentioned, spinnerbaits can attract fish because the blade produces vibrations akin to a distressed baitfish.
+This lure produces different speeds and vibrations depending on the style of the blade it has.
 The blade is usually made from stainless steel or nickel to produce flash and shine underwater.
-There are three types of blades: Willow, Colorado and Indiana.
+There are three basic types of blades: Willow, Colorado and Indiana.
 Of course, there are many more types of blades with many different names and new blades coming out all the time.
 However, these are the basic styles to understand.

 The Willow blade is long and thin, and it’s the fastest among the three blades.
 However, it produces the least amount of vibration.
-This will only attract fish that’s relatively near your lure.
-You can use this lure in clear water as bass can still rely on their sight to detect prey.
-You don’t want the bass to be up close though as it might see the spinnerbait’s unnatural appearance.
+This will only attract fish that are relatively near your lure.
+You can use this lure in clear water as predators can still rely on their sight to detect prey.
+You don’t want the fish to be up close though as it might see the spinnerbait’s unnatural appearance.
 You should be far enough and quick enough that all the fish see is the lure’s flash as is flurries along underwater.

 The Colorado blade has a rounded shape that creates the most water disruption when it spins.
 Though it is the slowest among the three blades, it has the strongest vibration.
 Its shape also means that it runs higher in the water column.
 This makes it suitable for shallow water and subsurface fishing.
 The Colorado blade is also most effective in murky water or at night.